chuanqisun/micro-controller-programming/week10/notes.md

   - Image of a table, show from top to bottom, each iteration I've been through
   - From left to right is the mother-mold, the mold, and the cast
   - Timeline is aligned, staggered development visualized
-- In the spirit of supply driven project management, I need to move forward with something I can make real progress on.
-3D printing it is!
 - 3D printing mold -> Rubber mold -> Plastic part
   - Design in Onshape, sliced, and printed in PLA
   - Casted, and realized that I got the positive/negative inverted